 Mitigation will address the relative impact that the Project may have on ferruginous hawk nesting and foraging habitat.
-Removal of foraging habitat within core use areas (\sim 3.2 kilometers/ \sim 2 miles) and home ranges (\sim 10 kilometers/ \sim 6.2 miles) of occupied ferruginous hawk nests will be addressed by completing mitigation similarly within a core use area or home range on an occupied nest.
+Removal of foraging habitat within core use areas (~3.2 kilometers/~2 miles) and home ranges (~10 kilometers/~6.2 miles) of occupied ferruginous hawk nests will be addressed by completing mitigation similarly within a core use area or home range on an occupied nest.
 Mitigation actions do not have to be inside the same core use area or home ranges where the habitat loss is occurring, but must be within the core use area or home range of a ferruginous hawk nest that is known to have been active within the last three breeding seasons.
-When locating mitigation areas, locations of prey concentration or at least habitat that is suitable for prey species will be taken into account.
+When selecting the location of potential mitigation areas, areas of prey concentration or at least habitat that is suitable for prey species will be considered.